junegunn/vim-github-dashboard/README.md

 Requirements
 ------------

 Your Vim must have Ruby support enabled.
-Check if `:echo has('ruby')` returns 1.
+Check if `:echo has('ruby')` prints 1.
 This plugin also requires `json_pure` or `json` gem to be installed on your system.

 ### Mac OS X